Wireless Remote Control with micro:bit

 Running Your Script

 Download the following example script and move the *.hex file to your micro:bit.
 Or use it as an example to build it from scratch in MakeCode.
-Remember, if you are building from scratch, you will need to install the appropriate extension when using the gamer:bit.
+Remember, if you are building from scratch, you will need to install the appropriate extension when using the controller:bit.

 Code to Note